Charles Studd: China

-While in China he married Priscilla, in a ceremony performed by a Chinese pastor, and four daughters were born.
+While in China, he married a fellow missionary Priscilla Livingstone Stewart in a ceremony performed by a Chinese pastor, and four daughters were born.
 Studd believed that God had given him daughters to educate the Chinese about the value of baby girls.

 America

 On returning to England he was invited to visit America where his brother Kynaston had recently arranged meetings which had led to the formation of the Student Volunteer Movement.
-He also here influenced John Mott.
+Here, he also influenced John Mott.